-In this section we consider symmetry reductions by 1-dimensional groups of translations.
+In this section we consider symmetry reductions by 1 dimensional groups of translations.
 The most interesting integrable system known to arise in this manner is the Bogomolny equation describing magnetic monopoles.
-We will find that it can be described by a Chern-Simons theory on the minitwistor correspondence space, $\PN$.
-Indeed we have the following relationships between Chern-Simons type and integrable theories. \\ The 5d Chern-Simons theory that we introduce here is a purely bosonic analogue of the minisupertwistor correspondence space action for the supersymmetric Bogomolny equations introduced in \cite{popov2005topological}.
-We also briefly discuss how to obtain the 1+2 dimensional integrable chiral model.
+We will find that it can be described by a 5d Chern-Simons (\CSt{5}) theory on minitwistor correspondence space, $\PN$.
+Indeed, we have the following relationships between CS and integrable theories. \\ \CSt{5} on minitwistor correspondence space is a purely bosonic counterpart of the super minitwistor correspondence space action for the supersymmetric Bogomolny equations introduced in \cite{popov2005topological,adamo2018minitwistors}.